kommitters/chaincerts-smart-contracts/vault_contract/README.md

 - Revoke an issuer for a specific vault.
 - Store a verifiable credential in the recipient's vault.
 - Revoke the vault.
+- Migrate the VCs key for contracts older than version v0.20.0.
 - Set the contract admin.
 - Upgrade the contract.
 - Get the contract version.